chris-devel0per/HTML-css-php-calendar/README.md

 ## What's new in the update ?

->In this update you can block dates so they dont apear in the calendar .
+>In this update you can block dates so they dont appear in the calendar .
 >You can add them in line 5 .
 Have a look at line 6 so you know how to add dates

 ## How to install it ?